-Americans practicing meditation has grown by 50% since 2012, and it’s no wonder when you consider the many benefits that meditation offers.
+Americans practicing meditation has more than tripled since 2012, and it’s no wonder when you consider the many benefits that meditation offers.

 Take a look at our extensive list of health benefits and consider just what meditation could do for your wellbeing.

 When asked in a survey why they practice, regular meditators stated that general wellbeing was their first priority.

 Research backs up their reason for meditating, as a significant study published in the Journal of Religion and Health showed that regular meditation caused a marked improvement in the subjects’ overall feeling of wellbeing.